Free Schematic Diagram Drawing

 principle, and that it will remain freeware.

-and that the detection is a false positive.
+and that the detection is really a false positive.
 I can't do anything about

 this incorrect detection by those malware scanners.